Academic Success Workshops

-In this presentation, we will help you try to figure out your future, even if you don’t know where to start.
-We will help you understand that there is no “conventional route to success,” but instead you will discover that success can be achieved through their passion and God-given abilities.
-We believe once you find your own “sweet spot,” you will ultimately succeed in your academic studies and future careers.
-This presentation will use current research, inspirational stories, and group activities to help you find their passion and live out your purpose.
+This presentation helps you try to figure out your future, even if you don’t know where to start.
+There is no “conventional route to success.”
+We want to help you will discover that success can be achieved through your passion and God-given abilities.
+Discovering yours will ultimately enable you to succeed in your academic studies and future career.
+This presentation will use current research, inspirational stories, and group activities to help you find your passion and live out your purpose.

-We will discuss how to research properly at the graduate level, which sources are and are not acceptable, and how to organize research for ease of access during the paper-writing process.
+This presentation discusses how to research properly at the graduate level.
+We will discuss proper graduate level research, which sources are and are not acceptable, and how to organize research for ease of access during the paper-writing process.
 Additionally, we will discuss how to brainstorm for paper topics, outlining strategies, and how to prioritize which information to leave on the cutting room floor.

-It is quite evident that students who are intrinsically motivated and have clearly determined goals have a greater chance of being successful in their academic pursuits.
-This presentation will allow you the opportunity to refine your goals while offering suggestions and tips for increasing the motivation to finish your degree.
+This presentation helps you refine your goals and increase your motivation.
+Students who are intrinsically motivated and have clearly determined goals have a greater chance of being successful in their academic pursuits.
+This presentation allows you the opportunity to refine your goals, and offers suggestions and tips for increasing the motivation to finish your degree.

 This presentation addresses one of the worst enemies of college students – procrastination!
 We will help you explore your study habits and give you tips to help overcome bad habits, develop new habits, and begin to be the boss of your own calendar!

-This presentation will explain the importance of spaced repetition for long-term retention and the use of the Leitner System, a flash card system that is often used in conjunction with spaced repetition for memorizing large amounts of information.
+This presentation discusses techniques for long-term retention and large-scale memorization.
+We will explain the importance of spaced repetition for long-term retention.
+We will also discuss the Leitner System, a flash card system that is often used in conjunction with spaced repetition for memorizing large amounts of information.

 Topic Narrowing / Essay Organization

-This seminar teaches you how to generate paper topics from research questions, as well as how to narrow down a topic to the scope of a particular assignment.
+This presentation goes over how to select a paper topic and narrow your project’s scope.
+We will teach you how to generate paper topics from research questions and how to narrow down a topic to the scope of a particular assignment.
 We will also cover academic specificity by discussing how to write for a particular audience.

-This presentation will offer tips on how to handle test anxiety, preparation, and strategies during testing, and reflection after the fact.
-The goal is to help you be more systematic when tackling tests.
+This presentation will help you be more systematic when tackling tests.
+We will offer tips on how to handle test anxiety, preparation, and strategies during testing, and reflection after the fact.

-This presentation will examine the Dunning-Kruger Effect and explain the important implications of strong metacognition in the classroom and effective study strategies to increase your metacognition.
+This presentation explains Dunning-Kruger Effect and the importance of metacognition.
+We will also discuss effective study strategies to increase your metacognition.